silkycell/Paint-3D-Project-Manager-Old/README.md

 It is still possible to continue importing, but i _highly_ discourage it.
 Try asking the person you got it from for a new export of the project.

 ### My Paint 3D crashes on startup after importing the project!
-Delete the project you imported in the P3DPM, and ask for a new one from the person you got it from.
+Delete the project you imported in P3DPM, and ask for a new one from the person you got it from.

 ### How do I know how much time is left on an Import/Export?
 Check your Discord Rich Presence, it should say the files/projects remaining under there (don't question it)